01 of 10

 Options for Making Your Pumpkin Pillow Extra Special

-Adding a Pumpkin Face:
+Adding a Pumpkin Face

 Cut felt shapes, such as triangles, circles and a mouth to create a jack-o-lantern face.
 Spray the back of the felt with temporary basting spray and press in place on the pumpkin.
 Using the temporary spray allows you to also use the pumpkins for Thanksgiving decorations.

-For a more permanent face, use fusible web or a slip stitch to attach the face pieces.
+For a more permanent face, use a fusible web or a slip stitch to attach the face pieces.

-Adding Leaves and Vines:
+Adding Leaves and Vines

 Cut out a few felt leaves to attach near the stem.
 You can also add pipe cleaners to make curly vines.